-Predictive Content Creation is where Salesforce Marketing Cloud customers can create Predictive recommendations for their email or website.
-A redesign was proposed to replace the unorganized flow with a redesign that supports users with varying expertise levels, upgrade to the new Salesforce Lightning Design System and improve the user experience of the product.
+Predictive Content Creation allows Salesforce Marketing Cloud customers to develop predictive recommendations for their emails or websites.
+A proposed redesign aims to streamline the existing disorganized flow by introducing a structure that accommodates users with different levels of expertise, incorporates the latest Salesforce Lightning Design System, and enhances the overall user experience of the product.

-My role was the UX lead for this project.
-I designed low and high fidelity prototypes while mentoring another UX designer during this project.
-I worked closely with a UX researcher to design an end-to-end experience by using the information gathered from interviews, user walkthroughs, and other research methods.
-I maintained a strong relationship with Key Stakeholders to help define the project by understanding and communicating customer insights.
-I communicated often with development teams for transparency and to make sure the designs created were feasible from a technical and timeline standpoint.
+I served as the UX lead for this project, where I created both low and high fidelity prototypes while also mentoring another UX designer.
+Collaborating closely with a UX researcher, we crafted a comprehensive user experience utilizing insights gathered from interviews, user walkthroughs, and various research methods.
+I fostered strong relationships with key stakeholders to clearly define the project by interpreting and conveying customer insights.
+Additionally, I maintained regular communication with development teams to ensure transparency and to verify that the designs were technically feasible and aligned with the project timeline.

-The UX team took a human-centered design approach for this project.
+The UX team employed a human-centered design approach for this project.

-I collaborated closely with the UX researcher throughout this whole project.
-We identified the personas we were designing for, their process and their pain points by conducting interview with the services team.
-The service team interacts with our customers on a daily basis so it was important for us to understand how our customers are using the product, the challenges they see, and what new functionality they would like to see added to the product.
+I worked closely with the UX researcher throughout the entire project.
+We identified the personas we were designing for, their processes, and their pain points by conducting interviews with the services team.
+Since the service team engages with our customers daily, it was crucial for us to grasp how our customers use the product, the challenges they face, and the new functionalities they wish to see integrated.

 Using the knowledge we gained from the services team members, we came up with a user flow.
 The current product lacks any kind of flow, we determined that providing a clear step by step flow would help increase the usability.
 To determine the user flow, we did some whiteboarding and sketching based on some heuristic evaluations.
 This exercise helped to identify all the steps that user must go through.

-I collaborated with the development team during this whole process.
-I joined scrum meetings and demo-ed the work for transparency.
-I wanted to make sure I was designing a product that was technically feasible and could meet the targeted release date.
-Once the designs were complete, I held a developer hand-off review to demo the prototype and answer any questions.
-Developers also held design reviews after each ticket was completed to make sure things were developed the way they were designed.
+Throughout this process, I collaborated closely with the development team, participating in scrum meetings and providing demos to ensure transparency.
+My aim was to design a product that was both technically feasible and aligned with the targeted release date.
+After finalizing the designs, I conducted a developer hand-off review to present the prototype and address any questions.
+The developers also engaged in design reviews after completing each ticket to ensure that the implementation conformed to the original designs.

 Overview - Before Predictive Email and Predictive Web were two separate products.
 From user feedback, we combined them into one product.